aroy105/clink/README.md

 Clink is a simple Manacla State simulator that lets you plan and rapidly decide what line you want to play, independent of what game mode you want to play.

+Currently, three game modes exist: Capture, Avalanche, and Capture-Avalanche.
+The rules for Capture and Avalanche are based off GamePigeon rules, and for Capture-Avalanche, it's based off what the creator remembers the rules are from previous conversations and what makes sense.
+If the rules need to be modified, feel free to reach out to the creator.

 ## Installation
 1. Download this project, **OR** if you have Git, from the terminal run:
 ```